RandomGuy0223/RandomGuy0223/README.md

 ## Yo 👋 What's up?

-Yo, im Erwin and I'm a German Cutter and Not a Programmer Idk why i am here...
+Yo, im RandomGuy and I'm a German Cutter and Not a Programmer Idk why i am here...

 ## What defines me